Pluto5327/Battle-of-Irpin-River/README.md

 - b) (Done) Addition: Add extra turn east and turn north to south-entry movement path, that roughly follows black and grey line
 - c) (Done) Fix (more urgent): make sure no random stoppages happen in the middle of the road with no reason (double check for movement bugs)
 - d) (Done) Fix (not urgent): Casualty ratio in UI monitor showing values greater than 1 currently
-- 4) Vary (i.e. create dropdown menus) for the other 2 independent variables. they should already have hardcoded params in the code, they should just now accept UI menu input to configure them:
+- 4) (Done) Vary (i.e. create dropdown menus) for the other 2 independent variables. they should already have hardcoded params in the code, they should just now accept UI menu input to configure them:
   a) waving/spacing
   b) ordering
-- 5) Run behavior space tests
+- 5) (Done) Run behavior space tests